Nutrition, diet and health – challenges faced by the bakery sector

 About Gary Tucker

-Gary Tucker is Head of the Baking and Cereal Processing Department at Campden BRI and has worked for the company since 1989.
+Gary Tucker is the Technical Development Ambassador at Campden BRI and has worked for the company since 1989.
 He

 studied Chemical Engineering at Loughborough University and is a chartered chemical engineer.
 Read more...